gitter-badger/ecs/README.md

 > Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.

-> Components limit on each entity: up to component limit at ecs-world, but better to keep it less or equal 6 for performance reason.

 # Main parts of ecs

 ## Component